akwagner1/InfoSecLab/README.md

 ## Contributions

 Contributions to the InfoSecLab project are always welcome!
-If you have suggestions, improvements, or new components to add, please feel free to fork the repository, make changes, and submit a pull request.
+If you have suggestions, improvements, or new components to add, please feel free to message the creator.

 ---